alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

       until the packet finally makes it all the way to its destination.
 For each hop, traceroute will send three identical packets.

-125. On each line, you'll see the number of the hop and the round trip time for all three packets.
+125. On each line, you'll see the --number of the hop and the round trip time for all three packets--.
 You will also see the IP of the device at each hop, and a host name if traceroute can resolve one.
 On Linux and MacOS, traceroute sends --UDP packets to very high port numbers--.
 On Windows, the command has a shortened name --tracert--, and defaults to using ICMP echo request